Skip to content

 Preemptible Is the workload preemptible

-Project The project name contains the workload
+Project The project in which the workload runs.

-Environment The environment the workload was created with
+Environment The environment used by the workload

-GPU compute request Amount of GPU devices requested
+GPU compute request Amount of GPU devices Requested

 GPU compute allocation Amount of GPU devices allocated

-GPU memory request Amount of GPU memory requested
+GPU memory request Amount of GPU memory Requested

 GPU memory allocation Amount of GPU memory allocated